ciphermenial/ciphermenial.github.io/_posts/2025-03-27-smtp-outbound-server.md

 ### Configuration Descriptions

 It is best to set `myhostname` to the [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) you will be using in DNS for both A/AAAA and PTR records.
-This can help keep your SMTP server off of spam denylists.
+This can help keep your SMTP server off spam denylists.

 `mynetworks` has to have all the IPs or IP ranges that will be using this server as a relay.
 In my example I am using my Incus IP ranges for both IPv4 and IPv6.
-Obviously that is not my IPv6 range that I use with my Incus setup.
+Obviously that is not my IPv6 range (I just like b00b) that I use with my Incus setup.

+I also wanted to configure this as an IPv6 only SMTP server, so I have `inet_protocols` set to `ipv6`.
+Most of the time you will want to set this to `all`.

 ## Install & Configure OpenDKIM
 ### Install